owenauch/portfolio/README.md

 # Personal Portfolio
-A running list of my programming projects <br>
+A running list of my programming projects. <br>
 Feel free to reach out to me to me about projects, opportunities or anything else at owenauch@wustl.edu

 ## Professional